• Skip to primary navigation

 Jump to Recipe

-Hearty and comforting potato dumpling soup with vegetables, this chicken soup will warm you up during the cold months of the year.
+This hearty and comforting potato dumpling soup with vegetables and chicken will warm you up during the year's cold months.

 soup bowl with chicken vegetable soup

 If you have followed this blog for a while, you might have noticed that we love soups.
-Any kind, from the always present Romanian Chicken Soup with Dumplings to typical German ones like the German Beef Soup, fish, vegetable soups like the Broccoli Soup or the Creamy Mushroom Soup with Cream Cheese and many many more.
+Any kind, from the always present Romanian Chicken Soup with Dumplings to Fish Potato Soup, vegetable soups like the Cream of Broccoli Soup with Coconut Milkย or the Creamy Mushroom Soup with Cream Cheese, and many many more.

-These potato dumplings are really soft, almost melting in your mouth, similar in taste and structure to the German potato dumplings, which are larger and are served as a side dish for meat roasts or stews with lots of sauce.
+These potato dumplings are really soft, almost melting in your mouth, similar in taste and structure to the German potato dumplings (the link opens in a new tab), which are larger and are served as a side dish for meat roasts or stews with lots of sauce.

 close up of soup with dumplings, carrots and peas